 About SRS Acquiom

 SRS Acquiom offers the most comprehensive platform to help deal parties manage complex financial transactions within mergers & acquisitions and bilateral or syndicated loan deals.
-Our solutions include paying and escrow agent services, online pre-closing solicitation, representations and warranties insurance brokerage, professional shareholder representation, and for loan and credit transactions, administrative, collateral and sub-agent services.
+Our solutions include paying and escrow agent services, online stockholder solicitation and reporting, representations and warranties insurance brokerage, professional shareholder representation, and for loan and credit transactions, administrative, collateral and sub-agent services.
 Since 2007, we have helped businesses, investors, lenders, and advisors complete transactions as efficiently and effectively as possible, so they can focus on building strong businesses, and maximizing value.

 Acquiom Insurance LLC (CA License 0K36258; operating as Acquiom Insurance Services in New York and Acquiom Insurance Solutions LLC in California) is the SRS Acquiom insurance brokerage subsidiary, specializing in Transactional Insurance placements.
 Our team of M&A service professionals, former corporate attorneys and experts with Transactional Insurance underwriting experience is uniquely positioned to assist Buyers, Sellers, and their advisors with a range of indemnification solutions, including Representations and Warranties Insurance, Tax Insurance and Contingent Liability Insurance.